Smoothieware/SmoothieV2/README.md

 The preferred and supported development environment is Linux.

-Currently runs on the NUCLEO-H745ZI-Q board and Devebox 743 board
+Currently runs on the NUCLEO-H745ZI-Q board (no longer supported though), a Devebox 743 board and of course a Smoothie Prime board.

 Currently uses the following toolchain..